nrrb/visual-explorations/README.md

-# visual-explorations
+# Visual Explorations
 Assorted explorations in visual concepts.
+More of a stash than a project.